Fundamental Quality Bound on Optical Quantum Communication: Infinite-Dimensional Quantum Systems

 \begin{remark} We will use \(\log(\cdot) \) to denote the logarithm to base two, corresponding to the canonical choice of measuring (quantum) information in (qu-)bits. \end{remark}

+Hereby, the expression in the first line is to be understood as specified by the second line.
+As explained in \cite[Section 2]{Lindblad_1973}, the convexity of \(x\log x\) ensures that all summands in Eq.~\eqref{Eq:Relative_Entropy} are positive.\footnote{Explicitly, one uses that a convex differentiable function satisfies \(f(y) \geq f(x) + f^\prime (x) \cdot (y-x)\) for all \(x,y\) in its domain.} Hence, the sum is well-defined (albeit possibly infinite) and the order of summation is irrelevant.
+By convention, we set \(D(0\|0) = 0\) and \(D(X\|0) = + \infty\) if \(X \not = 0\).
+It is then evident from Eq.~\ref{Eq:Relative_Entropy} that a necessary condition for \(D(X\|Y) < \infty\) is that \(X\ll Y\), i.e.\ the support of the first argument is contained in the support of the second.\footnote{Note that only in the case of a finite-dimensional Hilbert space, this is also sufficient.}

+Let us also briefly mention when we can simplify Eq.~\eqref{Eq:Relative_Entropy} into a more familiar form.
+For this, we define the (von-Neumann) \emph{entropy} of \(X\) via

+Note that \(- x \log x\) is non-negative for all \(x \in [0,1]\) and, as \(X\) is trace-class, only finitely many of its eigenvalues can lie outside this interval; thus, the sum is well-defined (albeit possibly infinite).
+Provided that \(H(X) < \infty \), Eq.~\eqref{Eq:Relative_Entropy} can then be reduced to the well-known expression

+(see \cite[Section II.B]{Lami_2023} for more details).
+Under the assumption of finite entropy, the above expression is well-defined as the only term that can possibly diverge is the second, which is to be understood as the series

 The quantum Stein lemma~\cite{Hiai_1991, Ogawa_2000} endows the relative entropy with an operational interpretation in asymmetric quantum hypothesis testing.
-Consequently, we can interpret it as a statistical distance measure on the set of quantum states.
+This allows us to interpret it as a statistical distance measure on the set of quantum states.
 However, importantly, it is not a distance function in the strict mathematical sense, as it is not symmetric in general.
 This asymmetry gives rise to two possible entanglement measures, depending on whether the optimisation over the separable set is carried out in the first or second argument.
 The standard choice is the second argument, resulting in the well-known \emph{relative entropy of entanglement}~\cite{Vedral_1997, Vedral_1998}.
-Here, we consider instead the other case, which -- using the terminology of~\cite{Vedral_1997, Eisert_2003} -- yields the \emph{reverse relative entropy of entanglement}. \begin{definition} Let \( \mathcal{H}_{AB} = \mathcal{H}_A \otimes \mathcal{H}_B\) be a bipartite separable (possibly infinite-dimensional) Hilbert space and \( \mathcal{S} = \mathcal{S}_{A:B}\) be the set of separable states on \(\mathcal{H}_{AB}\).
+Here, we focus instead on the other case, which -- using the terminology of~\cite{Vedral_1997, Eisert_2003} -- yields the \emph{reverse relative entropy of entanglement}. \begin{definition} Let \( \mathcal{H}_{AB} = \mathcal{H}_A \otimes \mathcal{H}_B\) be a bipartite separable (possibly infinite-dimensional) Hilbert space and \( \mathcal{S} = \mathcal{S}_{A:B}\) be the set of separable states on \(\mathcal{H}_{AB}\).
 The reverse relative entropy of entanglement of the state \(\rho \in \mathcal{D}\) is then defined as

 \end{definition}